Analysis | More data show erosion of a Republican advantage on the economy

 If Trump is reelected and Republicans retake the House, the economy would add 8.8 million fewer jobs by 2030 than if Biden wins and Democrats take the Senate.
 More Americans would stay in the workforce and incomes would be higher, even as corporate profits and stock prices increased by wider margins.

-The difference isn’t complicated, as The Post’s Tory Newmyer wrote on Friday.
+The difference isn’t complicated, as The Washington Post’s Tory Newmyer wrote on Friday.

 Moody’s is “not alone in finding a Biden win translating into brisker growth: Economists at Goldman Sachs and Oxford Economics conclude that even a version of Biden’s program that would have to shrink to pass the Senate would mean a faster rally back to prepandemic conditions,” Newmyer reported.
 “All three see the higher government spending a Biden administration would approve — for emergency relief programs, infrastructure, and an expanded social safety net — giving the economy a potent injection of stimulus.”